Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Res-HQCNN learns graph-structured quantum data

-In order to capture more information in graph structure $G$ and provide a faithful embedding, one can add an adjacency matrix $A$ to define the cost function.
-So the cost function for graph-based unsupervised part can be defined as
+To capture more structural information from the graph $G$ and provide a more faithful embedding, the adjacency matrix $A$ can be incorporated into the cost function.
+Thus, the graph-based unsupervised component of the cost function can be defined as: